(UPDATED 8/28/2025)

 You’ll know/understand: | You’ll be able to: |

-How to differentiate between social media for personal use and social media for professional use. | Define social media marketing. |
+How to differentiate between social media for personal use and social media brand strategic use. | Define social media marketing. |

-Apply professional standards to social media use. | |
+Apply professional (versus personal) standards to social media use. | |

 The theories and concepts behind social transmission of information that makes social media marketing different from traditional marketing. | Discuss the workings of social networks and how these networks augment marketing communication. |